riperiperi/FreeSO/Documentation/Crafting a City.md

 - Press Shift + F10
   - Save the neighbourhood data to `Content/edit_neigh.json`.

 Similar to the City Painter, this tool is currently pretty user unfriendly, so improvements would definitely be welcome.
-For example, not being able to delete neighbourhoods is a bit silly, but you can always save to JSON, manually delete it with a text editor, then load it again.

 Descriptions for neighbourhoods also can't be edited ingame.
 Add a `description` field to each object in the JSON to give your neighbourhoods a description that appears in their nhood page.
 You can also do this in the database after importing.